-New Era for Commercial Disputes in Germany
+New Era for Economic Disputes in Germany

 Germany introduces Commercial Courts and the court language English.
 The article provides an initial overview of the new opportunities.